 6 more die of Covid in 24hrs

-The current positivity rate was recorded at 1.28% as the health officials tested 16,812 samples across the country.
+The current positivity rate was reported at 1.11% after 13,569 samples were tested across the country.

-Among the deaths reported today, four died in Dhaka, and two in division.
+Among the deaths reported today, three died in Dhaka division, and one each in Chattogram, Rajshahi and Khulna divisions.

 The country's maiden cases were reported on 8 March last year and the first death from the virus was reported on 18 March.